Website Governance During Leadership Transitions | Maintain Continuity

 Month 12-18: Major governance decision required—funder demands accessibility audit, stakeholder conflicts need resolution, Board questions institutional accountability.
 New leadership can’t answer confidently because they don’t know what governance infrastructure exists versus what should exist.

 Month 18-24: Decision to rebuild.
-Not because the website is broken technically, but because new leadership can't govern what they don't understand. £15,000-£25,000 for infrastructure rebuild that should have been unnecessary if governance had been documented institutionally rather than held personally.
+Not because the website is broken technically, but because new leadership can’t govern what they don’t understand. significant investment for infrastructure rebuild.

 I see this pattern constantly.
 The organisation thought they had governance infrastructure.
 They actually had governance knowledge trapped in individual staff members who eventually left.